-Credit cards are the cards that are issued by financial institutions and help to borrow money from them to make the payments of goods and services.
+Credit cards are the cards that are issued by financial institutions and help to borrow money from them to make payments for goods and services.
 The borrowed money plus additional charges (if any) needs to be paid back by the credit card holder.
-Here are 13 things that you need to know about credit cards in India:

 Numerous questions are asked when one you applies for a credit card.
 Credentials like age, address, in-hand income per month and employment type.